IanFinlayson/exploring-cs/chapter02.md

 Now we are ready to write our first program.
-The goal of the first program is just to print the text "Hello World" to the screen [^1].
+The goal of the first program is just to print the text "Hello World" to the screen [^helloworld].
 The code for this program is the
 following: